aaraar/meesterproef-1920/Debriefing.md

 >
 > ~ [W3C](https://www.w3.org/wiki/LinkedData)

-LinkedData is a term that has been around for quite some time, however these standards are not as widely adopted as Tim Bernsers-Lee had hoped.
+LinkedData is a term that has been around for quite some time, however these standards are not as widely adopted as Tim Berners-Lee had hoped.
 It is however becoming more and more popular to use similar standards such as RDF with datasets to work with data.

 ### RDF